-During the very wet winter of 2014-15, a landslip carried away a significant part of the hillside garden of a large private house on the outskirts of Bath.
+During a very wet winter, a landslip carried away a significant part of the hillside garden of a large private house on the outskirts of Bath.

 The consultant engineer hired by the owner decided to re-contour the site using Jablite Fillmaster.

 "EPS weighs only 1 per cent of traditional fill materials – and this light weight allied to its structural strength makes it ideal for this sort of application.
 Fillmaster is an economically attractive solution too."